-(2.0) RULE 5:2 - General.
+(2.0) Rule 4:2 - General.

-This regulation shall apply to all hearings before the Hearing Board of the Lassen County Air Pollution Control District.
+This regulation shall apply to all hearings before the Hearing Board of the Modoc County Air Pollution Control District.

-(2.0) RULE 5:3 - Filing Petitions.
+(2.0) Rule 4:3 - Filing Petitions.

-Request for hearing shall be initiated by the filing of a petition in triplicate with the Clerk of the Hearing Board and the payment to said clerk of a fee of \$40.00, after service of a copy of the petition has been made on the Air Pollution Control Officer at 175 Russell Avenue, Susanville, California, and one (1) copy of the holder of the variance, if any involved.
+Request for hearing shall be initiated by the filing of a petition in triplicate with the Clerk of the Hearing Board and after service of a copy of the petition on the Air Pollution Control Officer, 202 W. Fourth Street, Alturas, California, and service of one (1) copy on the holder of the variance, if any involved.
 Service may be made in person or by mail, and service may be proved by written acknowledgment of the person served or by the affidavit of the person making the service.